| | | |

 • White, black, cooler finishes → Repose Gray

-????
-Before you paint, I highly recommend testing peel-and-stick samples so you can see both colors in your lighting.
+Before you paint, I highly recommend testing peel-and-stick samples to see both colors in your lighting.

 Real Talk: Which One Should You Choose?